DOBAG Carpet Initiative: DOBAG's approach to carpet manufacturing

 DOBAG carpets are delivered both with a leather tag and seal attached to the carpet for identification, as well as with a certificate stating the weaver's name, village, and region where the carpet was woven.
-DOBAG carpet weavers are paid per knots, thus ensuring a fair wage system.
+DOBAG carpet weavers are paid per knot, thus ensuring a fair wage system.
 Once a carpet has been sold, the weaver is granted an additional bonus.
 The commercial branch of the initiative directly exports the carpets to authorized dealers only, thus avoiding intermediate trade.

 Thus, technically, the DOBAG project seeks to revive the tradition of Turkish carpet weaving.
 On a social level, the project aims at halting the effects of urbanization by providing a continuous source of income to village women.

 Impact of the DOBAG Project

 Initiation of the "Carpet Renaissance"

 DOBAG carpets were first shown publicly for an exhibition at the Bausback Antique Carpet Gallery in Mannheim, Germany, from November 27 to December 24, 1982.

 DOBAG carpets are on display in, or have been commissioned by, the British Museum, the Victoria and Albert Museum, All Souls College, Oxford, the Academy of Sciences and De Young Museum of Asian Art, San Francisco, the National Museum of Ethnology, Osaka, the Museum of Ethnology, Vienna, and the National Museum of Scotland.

 Realizing the commercial potential of carpets woven from hand-spun, plant-dyed wool, other carpet manufacturers adopted DOBAG's manufacturing approach.
-This, and the commercial interest this created amongst customers, was termed by Emmett Eilland as the "Carpet Renaissance".
+This, and the commercial interest this created among customers, was termed by Emmett Eilland as the "Carpet Renaissance".

 Social aspects

-The DOBAG project's combination of commercial and social goals has inspired similar initiatives to use profits made from carpet weaving in order to improve the social and economic situation of the weavers, including the following:
+The DOBAG project's combination of commercial and social goals has inspired similar initiatives to use profits made from carpet weaving to improve the social and economic situation of the weavers, including the following: